 "Seek the peace and prosperity of the city… Pray to the Lord for it, because if it prospers, you too will prosper." — Jeremiah 29:7

-To accomplish this objective, we seek to establish shared-use, open-concept, collaborative facilities which allow community leaders of faith and business to commune around common interests and initiatives to inspire and create good works to better serve our cities.
+To accomplish this objective, we seek to establish shared-use, open-concept, collaborative facilities which allow community leaders of faith and business to commune around common interests and initiatives to create good works to better serve our cities.
 Beginning in Charleston, these citycentric hubs will be utilized for three distinct purposes.